nathandem/fillit/README.md

 ## Presentation

-Fillit is a variant of the infamous Russian game Tetris.
+Fillit is a variant of the famous Russian game Tetris.
 Its rule is simple: given some tetris blocks form the smallest possible square.

 Given this input